dannylee1020/openpo/docs/storage.md

 # Storage Providers

-OpenPO is integrated with S3 and HuggingFace Hub out of the box.
+OpenPO is integrated with S3 and Hugging Face Hub out of the box.
 Use providers to easily upload and download datasets.

 ## Usage
 ```python